Brooks Sports: Early history: Founding, Bruxshu Gymnasium Shoes, Carmen Manufacturing

-1970s: Introduction of EVA, the Vantage, Runner's World #1 running shoe
+1970s: Introduction of EVA, the Vantage, the Vanguard

-In 1975, Brooks worked with elite runners, including Marty Liquori, a former Olympian, to design a running shoe.
+In 1975, under then CEO Jerome A. Turner, Brooks worked with elite runners, including Marty Liquori, a former Olympian, to design a running shoe.
 The collaboration produced the Villanova, Brooks's first high-performance running shoe.
-It was the first running shoe to use EVA, an air-infused foam that was quickly adopted by other athletic brands.
+It was the first running shoe to use EVA, an air-infused foam that was later adopted by other athletic brands.
 Brooks followed the Villanova with the Vantage, a running shoe constructed with a wedge to address overpronation.
-In 1977, based on newly developed measurements of cushioning, flexibility, and durability, the Vantage was ranked at #1 in the annual Runner's World running guide.
-Runners embraced Brooks' technology, and the demand "exploded".
+In 1977, based on newly developed measurements of cushioning, flexibility, and durability.
+The Vanguard was also introduced in the 1970s.
 Towards the end of the decade Brooks was among the top three selling brands in the US.
-The Vanguard was another running shoe which appeared in this decade.

 1980s: Bankruptcy, the Chariot, Brooks for Women

 In 1980, as a result of production issues with Brooks's manufacturing facility in Puerto Rico, defective shoes began to arrive at sporting goods stores.
 Nearly 30 percent of the shoes were returned, and Brooks scrapped 50,000 pairs.
 The company filed for Chapter 11 bankruptcy, and was purchased at auction by footwear manufacturer Wolverine World Wide in 1981.

-In 1982, stability became the top priority for runners, and Brooks introduced the Chariot, a medial post shoe that featured an angled wedge of harder-density foam in the midsole.
-Thicker on the inside of the shoe and tapered toward the outside, the Chariot represented a "sea change" in running-shoe design.
-In 1987, with Brooks for Women, it launched an anatomically adjusted line of shoes designed for women.
+In 1982 Brooks introduced the Chariot, a medial post shoe that featured an angled wedge of harder-density foam in the midsole.
+It was thicker on the inside of the shoe and tapered toward the outside.
+In 1987 Brooks launched an anatomically adjusted line of shoes designed for women.